CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ### 2. What do the folders and files mean?

 The repository contains folders for each map.
-For example, the “Intervention in the Ice Age” map files are within the folder `iceage`.
+For example, the “Intervention in the Ice Age” map files are located in the folder `iceage`.
 The files within a map folder are:
 ```
 <map folder>
   ├── barriers.data